pikawika/VUB-BCI-thesis/README.md

 ### Installation instructions

 Most of the libraries related to the OpenBCI hardware works best on Windows machines.
 Some of the required dependencies aren't even available on macOS, for this reason these install instructions focus mainly on Windows 10 machines.
 However, a conda environment for macOS is also made available as well as some notes for macOS specific installs.
+Non OpenBCI related code works well on both macOS and Windows normally, although Windows is still adviced.

 | Title                                        | Documentation                                          |
 | -------------------------------------------- | ------------------------------------------------------ |